Information architecture

 Each square in a flowchart represents one screen of an app or a website.

 You can also have more flowcharts for different use cases.
-For example, first-time user login will have a different flow than a regular user login.
+For example, a first-time user login will have a different flow than a regular user login.